 The best present we can give our children is the chance to do something great

 Amidst all the encircling gloom, I’ve found myself lifted by some extraordinary moments with Britain’s children these past few days.
 On Wednesday there were the Children of Courage awards, recognising some of the young heroes of today.
 The seven year old who cares for his mother with multiple sclerosis.
 The ten year old who raises money to send gifts to British soldiers in the Middle East.
-Two girls who supported their sister in her battle with leukemia.
-They had a marvelous day, meeting the Prime Minister and television stars and receiving their award in Westminster Abbey from Prince Harry.
+Two girls who supported their sister in her battle with leukaemia.
+They had a marvellous day, meeting the Prime Minister and television stars and receiving their award in Westminster Abbey from Prince Harry.

 On Wednesday afternoon the Archbishop of Canterbury and I met some of the schoolchildren with whom we’d been on a visit to Auschwitz a couple of weeks ago.
 We wanted to hear what they felt after they’d had time to reflect.
 And I was moved by the depth of their commitment to fight prejudice and hate.